 As the years disappear I often wonder about my biological father, especially now that I am getting married.
 Dave and I met 3 years ago and fell in love.
 I really want to fill in the only missing area of my life.
 I want my father at my wedding.
-I asked my mother if she would object to me finding my father.
-She looked me straight in the eye and said “Go for it Anna.
+I ask my mother if she would object to me finding my father.
+She looks me straight in the eye and says “Go for it Anna.
 Just don’t expect too much”.
-She helped me look and finally – using his family’s old address we were able to find his details.
+She helps me look and finally – using his family’s old address, I found his details.

-I sit trembling with the number in my hand.
-“Do you want me to call?”
-I shake my head – scared to speak in case my voice breaks.
+I sat trembling with the number in my hand.
+“Do you want me to call?” my mother offered?
+I shook my head – scared to speak in case my voice broke.
 “Ok”.
-My mother smiles and her and Billy each hugged me tight.
-“To the moon and back little girl” he whispers.
-They sit outside where I can see them and call to them easily.
-Taking a huge breath – I dial.
+My mother smiled and her and Billy each hugged me tight.
+“To the moon and back little girl” he whispered.
+They left me alone and sat outside where I could see them and easily call to them.
+Taking a huge breath – I dialled.

 A man answers.
-My heart is beating through my chest.
+My heart beats through my chest.

 “Hello, can I speak to Shaun please?”
 I manage to say sounding more confident than I am.